 On this page

 The ministry in charge of youth is the Ministry of Education and Research.
 The department in the ministry responsible for youth is the Department of Youth and Talent Policy.
+Department acting in three areas: youth work, hobby education and talent policy.

 Main goals of the department are as following: